What do I need to know?

 - the location of the property of interest - firstly to identify the general area on an index map of the Melbourne metropolitan area, and then on a map covering several suburbs

 - this smaller scale map will contain the plan numbers for plans of varying scale and content, which you can then order for viewing in the North Melbourne Reading Room.

 Note that Record Series VPRS 12758, the book of index maps and plans, has been digitised and can be viewed online.
-Its first page shows boundaries of the metropolitan area c.1990 (the area covered by the records described on this page), and many municipal boundaries, which will be useful for search option 1 below.
+See the very first page of this index book to see the boundaries of the Melbourne metropolitan area circa 1990 (which is the area covered by the records described on this page), and also shows many municipal boundaries, which will be useful for search option 1 below.

 Other maps and plans which you'll use the index book to identify (via search options 2 to 8 below) have not been digitised and can be viewed in the North Melbourne Reading Room.

 There are 8 search options below, one for each scale or type of map.
 First, skip past the search boxes, "About these records" and "Who created these records" to the links marked 1 to 7.
 The first of these is headed "STEP 1".